lav3ll/lavell-portfolio/README.md

 **Explore Resources:**
-https://ionic.io/ionicons [Free Icons - I used this for my contact me section] https://coolors.co/ [Helped me with picking a colour scheme for my portfolio]
+https://ionic.io/ionicons [Free Icons - I used this for my contact me section] https://coolors.co/ [Helped me with picking a colour scheme for my portfolio] https://fonts.google.com/ [Main font for most of the text on site]

 ## Credits